Jasonzhou97/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Constraints
-1. The threshold for a customer to become a Regular is hardcoded in the system at 3 reservations.
+1. The threshold for a customer to be classified as a Regular is currently hardcoded at 3 reservations.
+Future refinements will depend on the customer base served.

 2. All fields are fixed.